-Along the way to Philae Temple you can do some shopping, if that interests you.
-There are typical souvenir shops prior to the dock enterance but if you are looking for specialty items, wait until you get on to the docks.
+Along the way to Philae Temple, you can do some shopping if that interests you.
+There are typical souvenir shops prior to the dock enterance, but if you are looking for specialty items, then wait until you get on to the docks.
 Before hopping on your boat, you will find beautiful hand crafted and alabaster items for sale.

 The Sanctuary of Isis at Philae

-Aswan is also called the “Nubian City”, so this temple was considered to be a very honored site among both the local Nubians and the Egyptians.
-Philae temple was such a sacred site, that the high priests were the only people allowed to live at the sanctuary because the God Osiris was buried on the original temple’s island.
+Aswan is also called the “Nubian City”, and this temple was considered to be a very honored site among both the local Nubians and the Egyptians.
+Philae temple was such a sacred site that the high priests were the only people allowed to live at the sanctuary, because the God Osiris was buried on the original temple’s island.

-Philae Temple was an impressive site with its columned courtyard, multiple temples, impressive hieroglyphics and the surrounding waters of the Nile River.
-It is hard for me to imagine loosing this magnificent temple as well as Abu Simbel if not for the efforts of UNESCO, sixty years ago.
-Piece by piece these temples were dismantled, moved to safer ground and then reconstructed- all in the name of historical preservation.
+Philae Temple was an impressive site with its columned courtyard, multiple temples, impressive hieroglyphics, and the surrounding waters of the Nile River.
+It was hard for me to imagine loosing this magnificent temple, as well as Abu Simbel if not for the efforts of UNESCO, sixty years ago.
+Piece by piece these temples were dismantled, moved to safer ground, and then reconstructed- all in the name of historical preservation.